-London stabbing treated as 'terror-related incident' by police
+London police shoot man dead after 'terror-related' stabbings

-London (CNN)A man has been shot by armed officers in Streatham, south London, in a terrorist-related incident, London's Metropolitan Police said on Sunday.
+London (CNN)A man has been shot dead by armed officers in Streatham, south London, in a terrorist-related incident, London's Metropolitan Police said on Sunday.

 "At this stage it is believed a number of people have been stabbed.
 The circumstances are being assessed; the incident has been declared as terrorist-related," the Met said shortly after 3 p.m. local time (10 a.m.
 ET).